top of page

 Many change efforts fail to achieve or sustain their desired results because, over time, they become so focused on the group exterior dimensions of change that they begin neglecting the other dimensions.
 An underlying premise of Living Collective Wisdom is that groups are more likely to experience collective wisdom arising to support our efforts when we engage all four dimensions of change.
 That is, when groups engage all four dimensions of change in a disciplined and sustained way, we can open a portal for collective wisdom to arise and guide our efforts in the world.

-Four Core Competencies Four Developmental Aspects
+Four Core Competencies

-Building on these foundational concepts and premises, Living Collective Wisdom posits four developmental aspects of large-scale change in support of profound results: cohering a movement; building the movement; stabilizing a living system; and sustaining the living system.
-Each developmental aspect is grounded in one of four core competencies: results, community, living systems, and leadership.
+Building on these four core competencies, Living Collective Wisdom posits four developmental aspects of large-scale change committed to achieving profound results: cohering a movement, building the movement, stabilizing a living system, and sustaining the living system.
+Each developmental aspect is grounded in one of four core competencies.
+The diagram below offers a visual illustration of this framework.

 © Center for Collective Wisdom LLC